department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-notes.md

 - ADT feed discharge summary do not have an `id` so it is not clear how we would keep from duplicating
   - discharge summary in the notes feed do have an `id`
+  - why do we need to watch the discharge feed?
+What does it give us that we don't get with the notes?
+  - could we just de-duplicate only based on timestamp?
+If so, does that do anything useful?
 - is `standardTitle` or `type` used to differentiate between various note types?
+  - note that KBS has a cross-walk from standard titles to loinc.
 - `status` might be derived from `NoteTO.status`, but at this point I presume we are only told about completed notes, we have a business rule to ignore all others, and I don't know what other `NoteTO.status` values might happen
 - what other `type` values might we see?
 - some schema elements found in VIA_v4.0.7_uat.wsdl are not mapped here because I can't tell what is in them.
 Most of them likely have a place to go in the FHIR model, but I need to know more about them.